The mission of the Office of Academic Advising is to engage students in writing their Kenyon story by helping them to:

 Do the legwork.
 Think about what you’d like to talk to your advisor about.
 Write down your topics, questions, and concerns.
 Do some research and make use of information available on-line.
 Think about how your advisor might be able to help you.

 Plan ahead.
 Don’t wait until right before course registration to meet with your advisor or ask for your PIN – or until deadline days to get your advisor’s signature.
-Be sure you know when your advisor is available to meet: Does he/she have open office hours or special advising hours?
+Be sure you know when your advisor is available to meet: Do they have open office hours or special advising hours?
 Do you need to make an appointment in advance?
-Will he/she be out of town during the semester?
+Will they be out of town during the semester?
 Arrive on time for meetings or let your advisor know you’ll be late or unable to make it.

 Follow through.
 Follow up.
 Follow through on suggestions that make sense to you.
 Follow up on conversations regarding next steps.
 A strong advisor-advisee relationship is built on clear and consistent communication.
 Be sure to keep your advisor up-to-date as things change over time.